- This post contains affiliate links. Read more here.

 - Can be adjusted to three different levels

-Best Feeder-Style Puzzle: TRIXIE 5-in-1 Activity Fun Board
+Best Multi-Purpose: TRIXIE 5-in-1 Activity Fun Board (Verified Review)

 Challenge your cat in five different ways with this multi-textured activity board.
-From licking to digging, this interactive feeder encourages your cat to use all of her senses in a variety of ways.
+With cavities that require licking, digging, and pawing, this interactive feeder encourages your cat to use a wide range of skills in a variety of ways.
 Non-slip rubber feet keep the board in place while your cat climbs, scoops, and hunts out food.

 - Dishwasher safe